Public Policy & Advocacy

 A Picture of Long Island’s Children

-A report entitled The Child Care Industry: an integral Part of the Long Island Economy was released at a meeting of the Long Island Association (LIA).
-The report is part of a campaign that aims to highlight the economic importance of child care on Long Island. the report was funded by the Rauch Foundation and United Way of Long Island and was written by LIA chief economist, John Rizzo with contributions from Child Care Councils of Nassau and Suffolk and CJ2 Communications Strategies.
-The LIA agreed to make child care a top priority.
+On October 24, 2014, the updated report titled The Child Care Industry: An Integral Part of Long Island's Economy was released at a meeting at Long Island Association (LIA) in Melville.
+The report is part of a campaign that aims to highlight the economic importance of child care on Long Island.
+About 55 business executives and Child Care Council board member representatives were present at the meeting.
+The report was funded by the Rauch Foundation and United Way of Long Island, and was written by LIA chief economist John Rizzo, with contributions from the Child Care Councils of Nassau and Suffolk and CJ2 Communication Strategies.
+In addition to LIA announcing that it would make child care a top priority, the meeting also included a wonderfully compelling presentation from keynote speaker Bill Millet on the importance of child care to the economic vitality of Long Island.
+View the report here.

 A 2012 LI Index report states that quality child care is inconsistent.
 It stresses the need to improve coordination among providers.
 The study also recommends professional development for providers, establishing incentives for providers to participate in New York State’s Quality Stars program, and specific actions to improve access.
 Most important is the need for parents to recognize the value of early childhood services.